radext-wg/draft-ietf-radext-tls-psk/draft-ietf-radext-tls-psk.md

 A client MUST use only one authentication method for TLS.
 An authentication method is either TLS-PSK, client certificates, or some other method supported by TLS.

 That is, client configuration is relatively simple: use a particular set of credentials to authenticate to a particular server.
-While clients may support multiple servers and fail-over or load-balancing, that configuration is generally orthoganal to the choice of which credentials to use.
+While clients may support multiple servers and fail-over or load-balancing, that configuration is generally orthogonal to the choice of which credentials to use.

 ### Resumption